scerioli/Global-Preferences-Survey/WhatWeDid.md

 ### 1.3 Discussion On This First Step

-We assume that the article continues using the gender coefficient because this is the coefficient with the major weight.
+The main question is: Do they choose the gender coefficient because it is the biggest weight over the others (but how do they choose the others?), or because they really wanted to focus on the gender differences (but again, why to use the other variables?)?
+In the article, they assume gender to be the major variable, but they use age and other variables as control variables.
 The PCA is meant to uncorrelate those variables which are correlated, using the rotation of a multi-dimensional plane to extract the vectors where it exists the most variance of each variable.
 In our case, the variables are the preferences, and we want to extract the information about their principal component to use it as a measure for the average difference in the gender preferences.
-Therefore, after performing the PCA on our data
+Therefore, after performing the PCA on our data.
+One wants to highlight which basis maximise the differences.